 Most HIPAA violations are dealt with by a simple warning or technical advice, sometimes accompanied by a requirement that the entity produce evidence that the issue has been adequately remedied.

-The OCR punishes more serious HIPAA violations according to the penalties set out in the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+The OCR punishes more serious HIPAA violations according to the penalties set out in the Health Information Technology for Economic and Clinical Health (HITECH) Act(new window).
 These penalties are adjusted annually to take inflation into account.

 HIPAA civil penalties